npavlik505/StreamsML/streams-utils/README.md

 ## Building / Running streams

-The [lab documentation page](https://github.com/fluid-Dynamics-Group/tutorials) has information about compiling and running this project (including on GPU).
+The [lab documentation page](https://github.com/fluid-Dynamics-Group/tutorials) has extensive information about compiling and running this project (including on GPU).